lagadic/matlab_ros_bridge/README.md

 4. Build boost by doing:

-        #!bash
+    ```bash
     $ ./bjam link=shared -j8 install
+    ```
 Note: while building Boost you might encounter [this pseudo-bug](https://svn.boost.org/trac/boost/ticket/6940) due to an incompatibility between older versions of Boost and the new C11 standard.
-To solve this you can either substitute all occurrences of `TIME_UTC` in all Boost headers with `TIME_UTC_` (as done in more recent versions of Boost) or change
+To solve this you can either substitute all occurrences of `TIME_UTC` in all Boost headers with `TIME_UTC_` (as done in more recent versions of Boost).
+For istance, in version 1.49.0, you need to modify <boost_dir>/boost/thread/xtime.hpp and <boost_dir>/libs/thread/src/pthread/timeconv.inl.

+In some cases you might be able to solve this issue by modifying <boost_dir>/project-config.jam so as to change

 >using gcc : 4.4 : g++-4.4 ;

-in
+to

 >using gcc : 4.4 : g++-4.4 : <cxxflags>-U_GNU_SOURCE ;

-in <boost_dir>/project-config.jam or .
 If you are building boost on a x64 system you might also encounter [this bug](https://svn.boost.org/trac/boost/ticket/6851).
 In this case just apply the proposed fix.

 ###Compiling ROS